esdoc/esdoc/doc/src/documents/feature.html.md

 ## Customize
 If you want to customize a document, you can includes your stylesheets and scripts to the document.
-And, ESDoc will release plugin system for full customize in future.
+And, ESDoc support to plugin feature.
 But, ESDoc has goal that generates the useful document without user plugins.
+Please read [API](/api.html) for more information.

+## ESDoc Hosting Service
+[ESDoc Hosting Service](https://doc.esdoc.org) generates your documentation via GitHub and hosts it.